hyperform-dev/hyperform/README.md

 $ hyperform deploy somefile.js --google
 ```

-### Deploy and publish
+### Deploy & get URL

-This gives the function an **unprotected** URL to GET and POST to.
-On Amazon, it adds a API gateway route, on Google Cloud it removes the IAM checking.

 ```
 $ hyperform deploy somefile.js --amazon --url
 $ hyperform deploy somefile.js --google --url
 ```

+This gives the function an **unprotected** URL to GET and POST to.
+On Amazon, it adds a public API gateway route, on Google Cloud it adds `allUsers` to the group "Cloud Function Invokers" to the function.

 ## Examples